 - Start with a paper copy of the Delaware area.
 Handout! monochrome is fine:

 - Have one group member close their eyes: with the map in front of them,

 draw a rough circle on the map (like below)

-  - Please make six copies of the map, with your route, one map for each of
+- Please make SIX copies of the map (xerox, or scan and print, or whatever), with your route, one map for each of

 the categories of psycho phenomena (in section 3 below).

 - You will explore the circular route; also investigate TWO buildings along

 the way: try to find the lowest and highest point you can get in the building, or go

 OPTION 2: Inside & Outside (only in case of really really cold weather, unexpected monsoons, or a spike in local skunk attacks)